 Lazarus will transfer to London’s Kings Cross Theatre from 25 October 2016 starring Michael C Hall.

-“It's the freakiest sho-o-o-ow.
+REVIEWS ROUND-UP“It's the freakiest sho-o-o-ow.
 Lazarus, in which Bowie revisits the character he played in the 1976 cult movie, The Man Who Fell to Earth, arrives with massive anticipation.
 The show is an alienation alt-musical that channels the trippy dream state of an alcoholic extraterrestrial insomniac.
 So the two intermission-less hours of Lazarus are predictably strange, often impenetrable and a tad pretentious, but always fascinating, even when distancing.
 Is it a play with music or a musical?
 Either way it's jammed full of Bowie tracks — the best of them from the '70s — plus a couple of new songs, all expertly performed by an ace cast led by Michael C. Hall.
 And it includes stunning video elements that overlap and merge with the physical action in mesmerizing ways.
 For longtime Bowie fans, the show's sampling of his back catalog will be reward enough, with songs used both literally and atmospherically.
 Striking interludes are woven around "Changes," "Life on Mars?," "Absolute Beginners," "All the Young Dudes," "Always Crashing in the Same Car" and "It's No Game (Part 1)," the latter involving a geisha emerging from the screen to interact with Newton."
 Hollywood Reporter

 “Bowie's baffling starman lands off-Broadway.
 This should be a terrible show.
 This jukebox musical based on The Man Who Fell to Earth is a thrilling theatrical odyssey – and almost impossible to understand.”
 The Guardian